 A wide range of help resources are available to help you get the most out of the Pressbooks.
 Check out the list below and, if you need assistance or have any questions, contact Ask the Library.

 The Library can provide technical support with using the Pressbooks platform as well as copyright and licensing advice.
+We can facilitate peer review through the CAUL OER Collective.

 As the copyright holder, authors have overarching ownership and ongoing responsibility of textbooks they create through the Collective.
 The Library will house a copy permanently in the institutional repository (ROR).